 The first trams depart from the terminal stations between 04:49 and 05:31, and the last between 23:43 and 00:30.
 See the tram stations on the map here and on the map above, and find the timetables for all lines here.

 The tramway stations feature ramps, and the trams have dedicated seating for the disabled.
 Beware, however, that sidewalks in many places have not been made accessible, meaning that access to the stations can still be difficult for those who are wheelchair-bound.

-The use of masks (FFP2, Ν95, or double) is mandatory on all means of transport, station platforms and bus stops.
+At the time of publication of this article, the use of masks (FFP2, Ν95, or double) is mandatory on all means of transport, station platforms and bus stops.
 Official recommendations from OASA and the Greek government include maintaining physical distance from fellow passengers, and avoiding unnecessary travel.
 Should you experience any symptoms of the coronavirus, stay home.